 Ao Nang is one of the most popular places in the province of Krabi in Thailand.
-Some years ago it was very popular among backpackers but now is quite crowded with tourist from all over the world, mainly thanks to charter flights.
+Some years ago it was very popular among backpackers but now is quite crowded with tourists from all over the world, mainly thanks to charter flights.

 This doesn’t mean that it’s not worth spending a few days in this corner of Thailand.
-It should also be remembered that Ao Nang is one of the starting points to visit the even more crowded and beautiful Koh Phi Phi Don (here the travel guide to Phi Phi).
+It should also be remembered that Ao Nang is one of the starting points to visit the even more crowded and beautiful Koh Phi Phi Don (here is the travel guide to Phi Phi).

 How to get to Ao Nang and how to get around

 Getting to Ao Nang is quite simple.
-From the airport, which is located in Krabi and about 40 minutes away, there are several taxi and minivans that can take you directly to your hotel.
+From the airport, which is located in Krabi and about 40 minutes away, there are several taxis and minivans that can take you directly to your hotel.
 The cheapest solution is shared minivans.
 You can look for some cheap flights to Krabi using Momondo.

 Once you arrive in Ao Nang you can easily walk around the main road and enjoy the Thai food or take one of the long tail boats to reach the nearby islands.
 Getting around is very simple: shops and restaurants are all along the main street.

 Where to stay in Ao Nang

 Being a very popular destination, there is no shortage of hotels and guest houses suitable for all budgets.
 During my trip to Ao Nang, I chose the Deevana Krabi Resort a beautiful 4 stars resort with more than affordable prices.
 It has two swimming pools and the entire resort is new.
 The apartments are very well cared for and the impression that you have when walking inside the resort is of a very well-maintained structure.